basgti1862/Whiteouts-Survival-Ginas-Revenge/README.md

 2. Open an Android emulator on your computer and start Whiteout Survival.

 3. Start the script and let it run.
 It will automatically start rallies for berserker.

+THIS SCRIPT IS IN GERMAN

+When you have any problems contact me over discord: darkside_0001